slorber/docusaurus-react-ideal-image/README.md

 ## FOR DOCUSAURUS USERS / MAINTAINERS

+⚠️ This repo is not used anymore.
+For Docusaurus v3.8, the code has been internalized in https://github.com/facebook/docusaurus/pull/11010.

+---

 This is a fork of an already existing [unmaintained](https://docusaurus.io/blog/2020/01/07/tribute-to-endi) [fork](https://github.com/endiliey/react-ideal-image)...

 At some point we'll want to cleanup this and use our own IdealImage component maintained on the Docusaurus repo or org.